Blackhawk-Software/imgwire-go/README.md

 Use it in backend services, workers, and jobs to authenticate with a Server API Key, upload files from Go readers, file handles, or byte slices, manage server-side resources, and call the imgwire API without hand-writing request plumbing.

+Image values returned from the handwritten resource layer also expose a URL builder so you can generate imgwire transformation URLs directly from API results.

 ## Installation

 ```bash